 Samples should be processed as soon as possible.
-If necessary, water may be collected in a 60 mL syringe, submerged in a container of sample water to reduce gas loss, and processed within 3 hours at a base camp or Domain Lab (i.e., if weather dictates that need to get out of the field immediately and stream discharge is increasing).
+If necessary, water may be collected in a 60 mL syringe, submerged in a container of sample water to reduce gas loss, and processed within 3 hours streams or 6 hours for lakes at a base camp or Domain Lab (i.e., if weather dictates that need to get out of the field immediately and stream discharge is increasing).
 Sample collection time, processing station and processing time must be recorded on the Dissolved Gas Sampling Data Sheet (RD[05]).